These Hybrid Income Machines Yield Up To 12 Percent

 Preferred stocks get their name because they receive higher priority than common stock when it comes time to make dividend payments.
 In fact, many preferred shares contain a protective clause that prohibits the company from paying dividends on the common shares if it’s behind on payments to preferred holders.

-This special class, called cumulative preferred stock, is entitled to any accrued unpaid dividends.
+This special class is called cumulative preferred stock.
+They’re entitled to any accrued unpaid dividends.
 So if the company runs into financial trouble and can’t make payments one year, these investors go straight to the front of the line and will be repaid first before common stockholders get anything.

 So where do you find them?
 Well, preferred stocks trade just like common shares on one of the major stock exchanges.
 They are a popular fundraising tool for companies that need capital to grow and expand, but don’t want to borrow or issue more common stock.
 Well-known businesses like Ford Motor (NYSE: F), Wells Fargo (NYSE: WFC) and T-Mobile (Nasdaq: TMUS) have all issued preferred stock.

 The average payouts dwarf what you’ll find elsewhere.
 The iShares US Preferred Stock (NYSE: PFF) ETF offers a robust yield of 6%.
-That easily eclipses the 2.6% you’d get on a 10-year US Treasury bond and is about three times the payout of the average S&P500 stock.
+That easily eclipses the 0.6% you’d get on a 10-year US Treasury bond and is about three times the payout of the average S&P 500 stock.

 And that’s just the index as a whole.
 Many individual preferreds boast yields of 7%, 8%, and even 12%.
 And unlike junk bonds, you don’t have to invest in financially shaky companies with questionable credit quality.
 In fact, many high-yielding preferred stocks are backed by investment-grade rated businesses.